ibm-cloud-docs/subnets/route-subnet.md

 You can re-route the secondary subnets that are assigned to your account on the **Subnets** page.
 For instance, you can:
 {: shortdesc}

-* Order an unrouted secondary subnet and route it as a static secondary or portable secondary when needed
+* Route an unrouted secondary subnet as a static secondary or portable secondary when needed
 * Re-route a portable secondary subnet as a static secondary subnet
+* Re-route a portable secondary subnet to another VLAN in the same data center
 * Re-route a static secondary subnet as a portable secondary subnet
+* Re-route a static secondary subnet to another IP address within the same VLAN
 * Unroute a static or portable secondary subnet _without_ canceling it

-Unrouted secondary subnets remain billed and on your account until you cancel them.
 Re-routing secondary subnets has no effect on billing.
+Unrouted secondary subnets remain billed and assigned to your account.

+Secondary subnets in the unrouted state may be subject to automatic reclaim.
+Refer to the [FAQs](/docs/subnets?topic=subnets-faq#faq-unrouted-subnet-automatic-reclaim) for more details on this policy.
 {: note}

 ## Limitations when re-routing secondary subnets